*This page contains affiliate relationships. A commission may be earned when a purchase is made through these links.

 What's on my Tai Chi bookshelf?

-During my almost thirty-year journey of learning, practicing, and teaching Tai Chi Chuan, I have read many books on the subject.
-Some of the Tai Chi books I have read were ok, others good, and some were great.
-All the Tai Chi book titles below are in my library and are my favorites.
-Most of the Tai Chi books below pertain to Yang-style Tai Chi.
+In my journey of nearly three decades learning, practicing, and teaching Tai Chi Chuan, I've read countless books on the subject.
+While some Tai Chi books were just okay, others were good, and a select few were exceptional.
+The following titles are my favorites and are in my library.
+Most of them focus on Yang-style Tai Chi.

-If you are currently a Tai Chi beginner or are considering learning Tai Chi, please use my highly-recommended list below to help you on your Tai Chi journey.
+For those who are either new to Tai Chi or considering learning it, I highly recommend the following list to help you on your Tai Chi journey.

-You can search these book titles by clicking on the amazon affiliate links below, on eBay, or perhaps borrow them from your local library:
+You can find these books by clicking on the Amazon affiliate links below, searching on eBay, or borrowing them from your local library.

 T'ai Chi Classics - by Waysun Liao